PRTG Manual: Libraries

-- Create libraries containing library nodes with monitoring objects from all over your configuration.
+- Create libraries that contain library nodes with objects from your entire configuration.

 - Show data from different probes in one library.

 - Show different branches of your device tree right next to each other.

 - Arrange sensors in a tree-like view regardless of the device that they run on.

-- Filter your entire tree (or parts of it) for sensor type, status, or tag, showing only matching sensors.
+- Filter your entire device tree or parts of it by sensor type, state, or tag, and only show matching sensors.

 - All bandwidth sensors